slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Ask instead of telling.
 If the delivered work is not good enough give a reason.

 Continue, or consider.
-You get feedback that says either “Continue doing X” or “Consider changing X to make it better.”
+You give feedback that says either «continue doing X» or «consider changing X to make it better».
 It’s really simple, fast and actionable.

 Hints: